bartongroup/RATS/README.md

 Mandatory parameters:

 * a sleuth object
-* a dataframe matching unique transcript identifiers to gene identifiers
+* a data frame matching unique transcript identifiers to gene identifiers
 * the names of two conditions recorded in the sleuth object

 The output is a list containing two tables that list the final results as well as the intermediate calculations and decisions.